GavinDBrown/Amazing/README.md

 Amazing
 =======

-A simple maze navigation game.
+An a-maze-ing open source maze navigation game with randomly generated mazes.

-Fly the spaceship to the red square.
-See how fast you can go!
+Navigate the UFO to the end of the maze as fast as you can.
+Try the different difficulty levels that are each produced with different maze generation algorithms.
+See how fast you can navigate each maze type!

-Find it on Google Play at: https://play.google.com/store/apps/details?id=com.TeamAmazing.game